Queueing Matching Bandits with Preference Feedback: Acknowledgements

 \section{Acknowledgements}

+The authors thank Milan Vojnović for helpful discussions and Hyunjun Choi for providing useful code.
 JK was supported by the Global-LAMP Program of the National Research Foundation of Korea (NRF) grant funded by the Ministry of Education (No. RS-2023-00301976).
 MO was supported by the NRF grant funded by the Korea government(MSIT) (No. 2022R1C1C1006859 and 2022R1A4A1030579) and by AI-Bio Research Grant through Seoul National University.